alibaba/yalantinglibs/website/docs/en/struct_pack/struct_pack_layout.md

 ## 3.1 Structural data

 Structural data types(such as struct, class, pair, tuple and so on) is a data container of defined data field.
-In struct_pack, all data fields in one struct are Sequential placed in the memory in the order of their definition in struct, and no more additional information required in this kind of memory layout.
+It only includes its members' information, and no more additional information required.

+### non-trivial struct

+If there has at least one non-trivial field in struct, or the struct is a `std::tuple<T...>`, this struct is a non-trivial struct.

-For example, if we define a struct person as bellow:
+For example, if we define type `person` as bellow:
 ```cpp
 struct person {
   int age;